 Where Jim Bowie died

-In 1866 the city began demolishing the Galera, which was abruptly halted by the Catholic Church.
-The Church claimed that the building belonged to them, and the City had no right in tearing it down.
-As the City and Church squabbled over who had the rights to the building it sat in partial ruin, becoming a real eyesore.
+In 1866, the city began demolishing the Galera, which was abruptly halted by the Catholic Church.
+The Church claimed that the building belonged to them, and the City had no right to tear it down.
+As the City and Church squabbled over who had ownership of the building, it sat in partial ruin, becoming a real eyesore.
 On March 7, 1869, on what was the 33rd, plus a day, anniversary of the Battle of the Alamo, the San Antonio Daily Express newspaper began a campaign, not to save the building where Jim Bowie had died, but to force its demolition.

-Two years later the City paid the Catholic Church $2,500 for the Galera, with the stipulation they’d tear it down.
-Even though the “eyesore” Galera was gone it didn’t stop the City from later granting a permit for another commercial building to be constructed on its site.
+Two years later, the City paid the Catholic Church $2,500 for the Galera, with the stipulation that they’d tear it down.
+Even though the “eyesore” Galera was gone, it didn’t stop the City from later granting a permit for another commercial building to be constructed on its site.

-With the demolition of the Low Barracks only two of the Alamo’s original buildings remained.
-But these too would continue to be degraded, with a total lack of their historical importance.
+With the demolition of the Low Barracks, only two of the Alamo’s original buildings remained.
+But these, too, would continue to be degraded, with a total lack of their historical significance.

 Honore Grenet (1823-1882)

-Adding further insult to the Alamo Grenet took out a lease on the Alamo’s church, which he used as a warehouse for his store.
-Tourists coming to San Antonio to see the famous Alamo were allowed, for a fee, to tour the inside the church.
+Adding further insult to the Alamo, Grenet took out a lease on the Alamo’s church.
+This he used as a warehouse.
+Tourists coming to San Antonio to see the famous Alamo were allowed, for a fee, to tour the inside of the church.
 One visitor in 1882 complained of the smell of cabbage and Limburger cheese inside the historic building.
-And it just wasn’t cheese and vegetables that were kept in the church, the carcasses of beef, pigs and sheep were hung in the church’s cool, dark side rooms.
-At times the blood stains from these animals were mistaken by the ill-informed visitor as being those of the fallen heroes.
+And it just wasn’t cheese and vegetables that were kept in the church building; the carcasses of beef, pigs, and sheep were hung in the church’s cool, dark, limestone rooms.
+Some ill-informed visitors to the church thought that the blood stains on the floor and walls from the animals were those killed in battle.

 When Grenet died in 1882, the shopping center/Long Barracks was sold to another mercantile company, Hugo and Schmeltzer.
 However, the new owner couldn’t use the Alamo church as a warehouse any longer; the Catholic Church had sold the building to the State of Texas three years earlier, also for $20,000, rescuing it from commercial hands.